tock/tock/doc/threat_model/Virtualization.md

 ==============

-Tock components that share resources between multiple clients (which may be kernel components, applications, or a mix of both) are responsible for providing confidentiality and availability guarantees to those clients.
+Tock components that share resources between multiple clients (which may be kernel components, processes, or a mix of both) are responsible for providing confidentiality and availability guarantees to those clients.

 ## Data Sharing (Confidentiality)